WPHE

-The team of WYIS included Aixa Torregrosa, Rev. José Castro, the Colombian converso journalist Juan Carlos Izquierdo and many other well-known radio personalities.
+The team of WYIS included Aixa Torregrosa, Rev. José Castro, Gloria Shanely, Juan Carlos Izquierdo and many other well-known radio personalities.
 In 1988 the station was sold by its owner, Dr. B. Sam Hart, to Rev. Sarrail Salvá.
 Mr. Salvá was a well-known religious radio announcer in Radio Redentor of Utuado and Radio Felicidad of Peñuelas, Puerto Rico.
 WYIS was a radio station with diversity in its programming, including almost a whole day in Portuguese and programs in English, Greek, and Hebrew.
-Today WPHE is exclusively a Pentecostal radio station, although its leaders were affiliated with the Lancaster Conference of the Mennonite Church U.S.A.
+Today WPHE is exclusively a fundamentalist evangelical Pentecostal radio station, although its leaders were affiliated with the Lancaster Conference of the Mennonite Church U.S.A.
 They broke from the Conference to form Koinonia, an Anabaptist association of churches in Philadelphia.
 Salvá and Juan Carlos Izquierdo were well respected leaders in Philadelphia.
 Sarraíl Salvá resigned as President of WPHE and from his pastoral role at La Familia.
-His wife Isabel continues serving as the pastor de la Iglesia La Familia.
+His wife Isabel continues serving as the pastor of Iglesia La Familia.
 His family left the radio station.
 Currently, WPHE continues to work with a board of directors.